julles/capsule/readme.md

 # Capsule Development Main Repo

-Capsule is Admin Panel (Backend) for Website development using Laravel 5.2 and AdminLTE admin template .
+Capsule is Admin Panel (Backend) for Website development using Laravel 5.2 and AdminLTE template.

-making crud easy with capsule CRUD generator.
+Making crud easy with capsule CRUD generator.

-###Still Development.
+## How to Install ?

+The project still development.

+magic Admin Panel Coming soon ! :D